lopezdsr/sql-query/jdbc.md

 ## Using the driver with Tableau Desktop
 {: #using_tableau}

 [Tableau Desktop](https://www.tableau.com/products/desktop) is a BI reporting tool that connects to a rich set of data sources.
 You can connect to any custom JDBC driver using the generic JDBC connector offered by Tableau.
+You will need Tableau Desktop 2020.2 or newer.

 To make sure that Tableau only generates SQL that is supported by a specific JDBC driver, you have to specify the supported/unsupported SQL capabilities of the driver.
 Tableau generates appropriate SQL statements dependent on this specification.